-Vecna Robotics recently partnered with Citizen Schools to offer a course on automation and robotics to local middle schoolers.
+Vecna Robotics and Citizen Schools have partnered together to offer a course on automation and robotics to local middle schoolers.
 Citizen Schools works with volunteer Citizen Teachers from the community to help train young students with the skills they need to thrive as adults in the modern economy.

 Nick Mitri, a technical project manager at Vecna Robotics, went to Chelmsford Public Schools to help students work on pull devices they transformed into mobile robots.
 We asked him a few questions about his experience volunteering.

-Q: Why did you decide to volunteer with Citizen Schools?
+Q: Why did you decide to volunteer with Vecna Robotics and Citizen Schools?

 NM: The opportunities Citizen School offers allow professionals to connect with the younger generation in our Massachusetts communities in an effort to try and boost enthusiasm about STEM and robotics.
 Middle school is a very important time for most students who are starting to define their interests and hobbies, so the more we can get the students involved with and excited about robotics, the more we can expect the field to grow in the future.

 Q: What was your first impression of the classroom?

 NM: I was pleasantly surprised.
 Mr. McFarland has done an excellent job making the room feel like a R&D space with shelfs full of all different components (gears, bearings, wheels, motors, controllers, etc.) that the students can pick from to design and build their robot.
 The students were excited to show me their projects and explain their design.
 At this stage, the robots were able to move if you pushed them by hand.
 We jumped right into their next step in the project, which was adding sensors, motors, motor controllers and code to control it all.

 Q: What surprised you most during your experience?